valentynkt/BackendGarden/content/notes/Database Backed Queue.md

   - Database as Queue
 tags:
   - LearningIT
-  - seed🌱
+  - bud🌿
 links:
 ---

 link: [[Message brokers]], [[Database]]

 # Database Backed Queue

 ## Overview

-A database-backed queue leverages a relational or NoSQL database to implement a queueing mechanism.
+A database-backed queue leverages a relational or NoSQL database to implement a queuing mechanism.
 This approach is ideal for applications that already use a database and need a straightforward way to handle asynchronous processing and ensure persistence.

 ## Key Features